Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 So there I was, wandering the aisles, and I spotted some of those neat little hand tools, you know?
 Honestly, it felt kind of overwhelming.
 I was standing in front of the hand saw section, flipping my mental coin.
 Do I get the ten-dollar one that looks like it’s been through a ringer?
 Or do I fork over a bit more for something that might last at least until my next project?

 In the end, I went for the thirty-dollar hand saw — made by a brand I hadn’t heard of before but felt right in my grip.
-It turned out to be a solid choice, which was comforting because I had this nagging thought in the back of my mind that I might soon be using it as a wall instead of on an actual project.
+It turned out to be a solid choice, which was comforting because I had this nagging thought in the back of my mind that I might soon be using it as a wall decoration instead of on an actual project.

 The First Cut is the Deepest

 Fast forward to my first big project: a simple garden bench.
-My neighbor, old Charlie, was always muttering about how I could do better than the flimsy stuff you buy at the big box stores.
+My neighbor, Charlie, was always muttering about how I could do better than the flimsy stuff you buy at the big box stores.
 “Get yourself some real wood, you know?” he’d say, as he waved a rusty spade in the air.
 So, I decided to live up to Charlie’s expectations and picked up some pressure-treated pine from down the road.
 It had this earthy, almost sweet smell that brought me comfort, like good barbecue on a summer day.

-I remember the sound of my hand saw gliding through the wood for the first time.
+I remember the of my hand saw gliding through the wood for the first time.
 It was a satisfying, almost musical, kind of “shhhhhh.”
 But then, things went south pretty quick.
 I misjudged a couple of angles, and before I knew it, I had pieces that didn’t quite fit together.
 I almost threw in the towel right there, thinking of just heading back to Harbor Freight for a ready-made bench.
 But something stopped me — pride, maybe?
 Who knows.

 An Unexpected Lesson

 That’s when I remembered the little trusty router I had picked up from Harbor Freight, too.
 I wasn’t entirely sure how to use it, but the people in the store sure made it sound easy.
 I gingerly set it up and fought through a few doubts, thinking, “What if I ruin this beautiful wood?”
-But, wouldn’t you know it, after a bit of , I found myself driving that router along the edges, smoothing everything out.
+But, wouldn’t you know it, after a bit of trial and error, I found myself driving that router along the edges, smoothing everything out.
 The sight of those sharp edges turning into soft curves was sheer magic.
 I even laughed a little, the kind of chuckle that says, “Ha!
 I can actually do this!”

-The Unplanned Finish Line
+The Unplanned Line

 After what felt like a marathon, the bench finally came together.
 I spent an entire Saturday stooped over in my garage, listening to the gentle hum of my sander from right across the table.
 When I stood it up at last, feeling that sturdy weight beneath my palm, my chest puffed out a little bit.
 And though it wasn’t perfect — there were knots and rough spots that would make any professional cringe — it was my bench.